 The Office of Environmental Health and Safety is the office of record for the registration with the State of California for the Radiation Producing Machines.
-Any acquisition, transfer or removal of radiation producing machines should be made known to OEH&S by contacting the program specialists at 476-5303 or 502-5388.
+Any acquisition, transfer or removal of radiation producing machines should be made known to EH&S by contacting the program specialists at 476-5303 (UCSF East Campuses) or 502-7666 (UCSF West Campuses).
 Machines that produce ionizing radiation which require registration include:

 - Diagnostic radiographic / fluoroscopic machines for clinical or research applications.